-Craigavon: Animal cruelty hearing 'a case in the extreme'
+Craigavon: Siblings guilty of 'extreme' animal cruelty

 The two shih tzus both had a body score of one - which means they were severely underweight.

-The akita had been kept on an eight foot long chain in a pen in the garden - a pen that was too small for the animal to lie down in and was not watertight.
+The akita had been kept on an eight-foot-long chain in a pen in the garden - a pen that was too small for the animal to lie down in and was not watertight.

 There was no bedding or drinking water.
 Excrement littered the floor of the pen.